cellworld/CellReports_2023/README.md

 ### Supplementary Videos

 The supplementary videos referenced in our paper "A Robot-Rodent Interaction Arena with Adjustable Spatial Complexity for Ethologically Relevant Behavioral Studies" provide a comprehensive demonstration of key aspects of the system.
-For example, these videos showcase results from a behavior task that leverages the intricate features of our system.
+For example, these videos showcase results from a behavior task that leverages the system.

 Access the supplemental videos [here](https://doi.org/10.5281/zenodo.10157838) (DOI: 10.5281/zenodo.10157838)